zac-poe/web-crawler/readme.md

 Use with file: `web-crawler -f yourFile.yaml`

 Alternatively, `npm install` and then `./web-crawler.js -f yourFile.yaml`

+## Options
+`web-crawler --help` to get a comprehensive list of command line options

 ## Yaml File
 Define your sequential crawler commands in yaml